koenbok/tablet/readme.md

 #### Documentations

-For complete docs, see the generated documentation in docs.
+For complete docs, see the [generated documentation](https://rawgit.com/koenbok/tablet/master/dist/docs/index.html) in dist/docs.

 - `Tablet.import.csv(path: string)` load a csv file and guess the structure.
 - `tablet.export.csv(path: string)` write the data to a csv file (including headers).